-Israel pounds Gaza, evacuates town near Lebanon ahead of expected ground offensive against Hamas
+Israel pounds Gaza and evacuates town near Lebanon ahead of expected ground offensive against Hamas

 With supplies running low because of a complete Israeli siege, some Gaza residents are down to one meal a day and drinking dirty water.

 Egypt and Israel were still negotiating the entry of fuel for hospitals.
-Israeli military spokesman Rear Adm.
-Daniel Hagari said Hamas has stolen fuel from U.N. facilities and Israel wants assurances that won’t happen again.
+An Israeli military spokesperson, Rear Adm.
+Daniel Hagari, said Hamas has stolen fuel from U.N. facilities and Israel wants assurances that won’t happen again.

-The Gaza Health Ministry has pleaded with gas stations to give fuel to hospitals, and a U.N. agency also donated some of its last fuel.
+The Gaza Health Ministry pleaded with gas stations to give fuel to hospitals, and a U.N. agency also donated some of its last fuel.
 Gaza’s sole power plant shut down last week, forcing Palestinians to rely on generators, and no fuel has gone in since the start of the war.

-The agency’s donation to Gaza City’s Shifa Hospital, the territory’s largest, would “keep us going for another few hours,” said Mohammed Abu Selmia, the hospital director.
+The U.N. agency for Palestinian refugees’s donation to Gaza City’s Shifa Hospital, the territory’s largest, would “keep us going for another few hours,” said Mohammed Abu Selmia, the hospital director.

-Krauss reported from Jerusalem and Kullab from Baghdad.
-Associated Press journalists Amy Teibel and Isabel Debre in Jerusalem; Samy Magdy and Jack Jeffrey in Cairo; Matthew Lee and Mary Clare Jalonick in Washington, and Ashraf Sweilam in el-Arish, Egypt, contributed to this report.
+DeBre and Krauss reported from Jerusalem.
+Associated Press reporters Samya Kullab in Baghdad; Samy Magdy and Jack Jeffrey in Cairo; Matthew Lee and Mary Clare Jalonick in Washington, and Ashraf Sweilam in el-Arish, Egypt, contributed to this report.